 Figure 1.
 Diagram of the method used in the paper.
-In this example, showing the flow as viewed from above, a single turbine is included in a SOWFA simulation.
+In this example, a single turbine is included in a SOWFA simulation.
 A period of 1600 seconds of the flow is averaged and then the hypothetical turbine rotor is scanned across this averaged flow to compute the power that would have been produced by a turbine at a given location.